hurzhurz/Duet-USB-CNC-Pendant/README.md

 | GND      | GND               | GND          |

 ## Installation
+* Raspberry Pi Pico
   * Compile and flash with PlatformIO, or
-* Copy firmware.uf2 to the RPI Pico after pressing BOOTSEL button while connecting to PC
+  * Copy `firmware.uf2` to the RPI Pico after pressing `BOOTSEL` button while connecting to PC
+* Duet Controller
+  * Enable PanelDue serial interface via `M575 P1 S1 B57600` in `config.g`
+  * optionally: create macros for button functions
+    * place them in subfolders inside `/sys`, the subfolder name depends on the used device
+    * observe the console in the DuetWebControl for how to name the subfolder and file or look at the source code for each device type (`src/Pendant_XXX.h`)
+  * optionally: add g-code/macro files for continuous mode (see [ContinuousMode/Preparation](doc/ContinuousMode.md))

 ## Development Info
 - Multicore usage